This Month · July 2026

 Frequently Asked Questions

 It depends on your climate zone.
-In temperate areas (Sydney, Melbourne, Adelaide, Perth) plant Broad Beans, Peas, Spinach, Lettuce, Broccoli, Cauliflower, Cabbage.
-In subtropical Queensland, plant Peas, Broad Beans, Broccoli, Cauliflower, Broccoli, Cauliflower.
-In the tropics (Darwin, Cairns), sow Tomato, Capsicum, Beans, Cucumber, Carrot.
-In cool and alpine zones (Hobart, Canberra), focus on Broad Beans, Garlic (last chance), Mache, Kale, Brussels Sprouts, Silverbeet (under cloche).
+In temperate areas (Sydney, Melbourne, Adelaide, Perth) plant Garlic (last chance), Broad Beans, Peas, Spinach, Broccoli, Cabbage, Kale.
+In subtropical Queensland, plant Peas, Broad Beans, Spinach, Lettuce, Broccoli, Cauliflower.
+In the tropics (Darwin, Cairns), sow Beans, Peas, Carrot, Beetroot, Radish.
+In cool and alpine zones (Hobart, Canberra), focus on Broad Beans (under cover), Onion seeds (heated propagator), Mache, Kale, Brussels Sprouts, Silverbeet (protected).

 How do I find my Australian climate zone?